retaildevcrews/helium/docs/Java-SpringBoot-Developer.md

 ### JAVA-SPRINGBOOT-KEYVAULT-SDK-GAP : Local Development issue with spring-boot starter for key-vault with MSI
 This does not works in the local development scenario as the spring-boot keyvault java sdk fails to get Key Vault access through MSI on local development environment​
-This is a security hole in development environment which was uncovered here and now is seen with Walmart as well
+This is a security hole in development environment which was uncovered here and now is seen with Customers as well

 Local development environments cannot access keyvault thru MSI as below
 ```properties